4-5 December 2025In person, in public, in private

 An Initiative by

-Australian Government, Department of Foreign Affairs and Trade
+The Department of Foreign Affairs and Trade, Australian Government

-The Department of Home Affairs is responsible for strategy and policy leadership in relation to domestic and national security arrangements, cyber security, national resilience, counter-terrorism, strengthening democracy, social cohesion, the protection of our sovereignty, the integrity of our border and the resilience of our national infrastructure.
+The Department of Home Affairs is responsible for centrally coordinated strategy and policy leadership in relation to domestic national security arrangements, law enforcement, emergency management, counter-terrorism, social cohesion, the protection of our sovereignty, the integrity of our border and the resilience of our national infrastructure.

 Sponsorship